-Unamortized Bond Premium
+Bond Premium

-The unamortized bond premium is amortized as a component of interest expense over the life of the related bond using the effective interest rate method.
-Bonds payable are reported in the accompanying financial statements including any applicable unamortized bond premium.
-The balance of the deferred bond premiums as of June 30, 2016 is \$684,493.
+Bond premiums are amortized as a component of interest expense over the life of the related bond using the effective interest rate method.
+Bonds payable are reported in the accompanying financial statements gross of any applicable unamortized bond premium.